ARMmbed/BLEIntros/Docs/FOTA/Bootloader.md

 ##Combining the SoftDevice and an Initial Application

 The initial image to be programmed onto a device needs to contain the SoftDevice with the DFU-boot loader and (optionally) an initial application.
-If there is no initial application, the bootloader will wait for FOTA.
+If there is no initial application, the boot loader will wait for FOTA.

 The following is a complete command to combine all the above components: